simmyshiundu/javascript-study/README.md

 # FORM INPUTS
-    - Forms are the primary ways users with applications
+    - Forms are the primary ways users interact with applications.
-    - We need to make our applications interactive and dynamic
+    - We need to make our applications interactive and dynamic.
-    - JavaScript helps us access and manipulate form inputs real time
+    - JavaScript helps us access and manipulate form inputs real time.

 - Using JavaScript you can:
     1. Read user input